 There are over 12,000 species of ants in the world.
-Although they have some things in common that we highlighted above, the species can differ widely from one another too.
+Although they have some things in common that we highlighted above, the species can differ from one another too.
 Some of the most common species of ants are described below.

 Little black ants